IBM-Cloud/docs-services/services/xpertrule/index.md

 	For now we will concentrate on publishing the sample knowledge base for use in a Node-RED app.

-2. Open the ‘Transactional Sample’ by double clicking.
+2. Open the ‘Transactional’ sample by double clicking.

 	1. Locate the menu and click Deploy Knowledge Base -> Node-RED.